 How To Clean Outdoor Furniture

-Tips On Cleaning Your Outdoor Deck or Patio Furniture
+Tips On Cleaning Your Outdoor Furniture

 The summer months have just started, so our time to enjoy the beautiful warm weather has also begun.
 Make the most of the sun by firing up the grills, getting out on the patio, working on your summer tans, and enjoying some quality time with the friends and family.

 If you have outdoor deck or patio furniture and are making good use of the summer weather, then we believe that keeping your patio furniture beautiful, fresh, and clean will also enhance your outdoor experience.

 Today’s post brought to you by CLEAN Choice, will offer you some great tips on how to clean your outdoor deck and patio furniture.
 The process will be easy and quick!
 If you have upholstered cushions our your favorite outdoor furniture, give us a call at 410-978-6050 or contact us online to help spruce it up!

 To start, brush off or vacuum the furniture to remove all loose debris.